Scholarships for Disadvantaged Students

 Under this program, the University will award up to $30,000 per year to each recipient, depending on need.
 New and continuing students are eligible to receive this scholarship.
 Because these are federal grant awards and the university receives notice of continuation of the grant each year (see Important Information below), decisions on scholarship recipients are made on a year-to-year basis.
 A recipient may receive notice of an intent to give the award each year of enrollment, but it will be contingent on continued federal funding in subsequent years.
 We cannot guarantee that a recipient in one year will receive funding in subsequent years.
 Because awards are determined annually and offered to incoming as well as continuing some students may receive the award in one year but not subsequent years and students not eligible one year may become eligible in subsequent years.

+Awards are made automatically based upon information provided in the application for admission and on the FAFSA.
+No additional application is needed.
 Students who are eligible for these scholarships will be able to show that they are from an economically and/or educationally disadvantaged background and have demonstrated financial need.
 Because eligible programs are graduate programs, students who are at least 24 years old are considered independent and it is their personal income that is the basis for meeting this criteria.
 Under this grant, the University is required to use federal poverty guidelines to determine whether someone is economically disadvantaged.

 Priority is given to applicants who meet the following criteria: